-The test material used to explore the way Tunisian EFL learners assign stress (as a suprasegmental feature) to English words that are not English-French cognates and have a different syllable structure from Tunisian Arabic consisted of a short passage containing 96 words in total.
+The suprasegmental level The test material used to explore the way Tunisian EFL learners assign stress (as a suprasegmental feature) to English words that are not English-French cognates and have a different syllable structure from Tunisian Arabic consisted of another short passage containing 96 words in total.
 The target words in this passage were 20 polysyllabic words.
-Ten out of these twenty words were regular verbs used in the simple past, that is, all ending in the inflectional morpheme "-ed".
-The other ten words consisted of nouns and adjectives with various stress patterns (see appendix B).
+Ten out of these twenty words were regular verbs used in the simple past, that is, all ending in the inflectional morpheme <-ed>.
+The other ten words consisted of nouns and adjectives with various stress patterns (see Appendix B).